nmshd/documentation/_docs_use-cases/use-case-transport-query-metadata-of-peer-files.md

 ## Parameters

 All parameters are optional.
-If no parameter is given, all peer [Files]({% link _docs_integrate/data-model-overview.md %}#file) are returned.
+If no parameter is used, all peer [Files]({% link _docs_integrate/data-model-overview.md %}#file) are returned.

+- `query` allows to specify the conditions for the returned peer Files.
+In detail, the following keys may be used:
   - `createdAt` is the ISODateTime the File was created at.
   - `createdBy` is the enmeshed `address` of the [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) that created the File.
   - `description` of the File.
   - `expiresAt` is the ISODateTime the File expires.
   - `filename` is the name of the actual file from the operating system.
   - `filesize` is the size of the respective file in bytes.
   - `mimetype` of the respective file.
   - `title` of the File.

 ## On Success